GSD-gsd/GSD-gsd/README.md

 Fill in environment/site level variables in env.hcl and site.hcl respectively.

 Sample
-environments/daily/env.hcl
+terragrunt/1-dev/env.hcl

 locals {
-  env_name        = "Daily"
+  env_name        = "1-dev"
   subscription_id = "00000000-0000-0000-0000-000000000000"
   client_id       = "00000000-0000-0000-0000-000000000000"
   tenant_id       = "00000000-0000-0000-0000-000000000000"
 }
-environments/daily/us/site.hcl
+terragrunt/1-dev/us/site.hcl

 locals {
   site_name                              = "US"
-  location                               = "East US 2"
+  location                               = "West US 2"
-  resource_group_name                    = "terraform-test"
+  resource_group_name                    = "gsd-rg-1"
-  deployment_storage_resource_group_name = "deployment"
+  deployment_storage_resource_group_name = "gsddeployment"
-  deployment_storage_account_name        = "deploymentstate"
+  deployment_storage_account_name        = "gsddeploymentstate"
 }
 Code structure
 The code in this repo uses the following folder hierarchy:

-├── environments
-│   ├── <environment>
-│   │   ├── env.hcl
-│   │   └── <site>
-│   │       ├── site.hcl
-│   │       ├── <resource>
-│   │       │   └── terragrunt.hcl
-├── modules
-│   ├── <resource>
-│   │   ├── main.tf
-│   │   ├── outputs.tf
-│   │   └── variables.tf
-├── scripts
-│   ├── deploy.sh
-│   └── destroy.sh
-└── terragrunt.hcl

 where:

-Environment: Each environment represents an Azure subscription, like daily, staging, production etc. Environment level variables are defined in env.hcl.
+Environment: Each environment represents an Azure subscription, like 1-dev, 2-qa, 3-prod etc. Environment level variables are defined in env.hcl.
 Site: Typically, site is a region within one particular subscription, there is also some exceptions, like 2 sites are both in the same region but for different use cases.
 Site level variables are defined in site.hcl.
 Resource: Resource is a single or a collection of Azure resources, like resource group/AKS cluster etc.
 Environments vs Modules